Retail Management Internship

 After your Internship

 Each fall, thousands of dollars in scholarship are awarded to outstanding interns in recognition of a “job well done.”
-There are also opportunities to get involved at the Center for Retailing and spread the word about exciting retail internships.
-All interns are invited to apply for a position on the Center for Retailing Student Advisory Board.
+There are also opportunities to get involved at the Miller Center and spread the word about exciting retail internships.
+All interns are invited to apply for a position on the Miller Center Student Advisory Board.
 The S.A.B. helps promote careers in retailing based on the great experiences they all had with retail internships.
 S.A.B. members help improve the program and revise assignments to keep up with the retail industry.
 There are some great perks to being involved with the S.A.B. - members are also invited to attend the once-a-semester Executive Advisory Board meeting, and meet executives from major retail companies.